cncf/velocity/docs/top30_chart_creation.md

 #### In detail
-#Verify [this query](BigQuery/query_20171101_20181101_unlimited.sql) for proper date range.
-If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.

-#Run the query on [BigQuery console](https://bigquery.cloud.google.com/queries/) or use `./BigQuery/query_20171101_20181101_unlimited.sh`.

-#Copy the results to a file like `data/unlimited_output_20171101_20181101.csv`.
-To do this, first Save as Table, then select the table in your google dataset.
-Next, export it as csv to gs://[BUCKET_NAME]/[FILENAME.CSV], where [BUCKET_NAME] is your Cloud Storage bucket name, and [FILENAME.CSV] is the name of your destination file.
-Then find the file in https://console.cloud.google.com/storage/browser/ and download it (file size is about 70MB).

 Update BigQuery [query file](BigQuery/velocity_top30.sql).
 If a project does not have a GitHub repo or only lists a mirror, skip it for now but later add manually.

 Run the query for a year, for example: `./run_bq.sh top30 2018-04-01 2019-04-01`.
 It takes about 1+TB and costs about $5+.